eeue56/stalk/README.md

 set-pcolor $ 5, 6, 255, 0, 0
 ```

 If you want to pop more items off the stack, use more hashes.
+It will push an item off the stack for each hash.
-If you want to pop everything off the stack, use `#@`
+If you want to pop everything off the stack, use `#@`.
+The `@` symbol is used to denote "all".

 `>` is the a stack use - the stack remains unchanged after using it, but the effect is the same.
 This allows you to duplicate items on the stack by doing something like